-This talk presents the potential of contemporary fiber work to simultaneously ground and free all who engage in its lineage.
-There is ever a need to strengthen the connection and accountability between past, present, and future, through supportive conversation and open collaboration.
-In a time where much feels unprecedented, the deep past of fiber histories can root and support those going forward, carving paths for new and continuous questioning.
+This talk presents the potential of contemporary fiber work, to simultaneously ground and free all who engage in lineage.
+There is ever strengthen their connection and accountability between past, present, and future, through supportive conversation, and open collaboration.
+In time, are much feels unprecedented, the deep past, of fiber histories can root and support those forward, carving paths for new and continuous questioning.

-Gabrielle Duggan currently is a Visiting Assistant Professor in Fibers at the University of North Texas.
-She has a Masters of Art and Design from North Carolina State University (NCSU), a Bachelor of Science from Buffalo State College, SUNY, and an Associate Degree in Applied Science from the Fashion Institute of Technology, SUNY.
-Gabrielle has worked extensively in the academia world as an Assistant Professor of the Practice at the College of Design at NCSU and a Visiting Lecturer at Georgia State University.
-She has also conducted workshops in Fibers at NCSU, East Carolina University, the Museum of Contemporary Art in Detroit, and the Contemporary Art Museum of Raleigh, North Carolina.
-Gabrielle is represented by AH Arts in New York City and her studio research has been supported by Fellowship and residencies, and grant and exhibition opportunities.
+Gabrielle Duggan currently is Visiting Assistant Professor in Fibers at University of North Texas.
+She has Masters of Art and Design from North Carolina State University (NCSU), a Bachelor of Science from Buffalo State College, SUNY, and Associate Degree in Applied Science from the Fashion Institute of Technology, SUNY.
+Gabrielle has worked extensively in academia world as Assistant Professor of Practice at College of Design at NCSU and Visiting Lecturer at Georgia State University.
+She has conducted workshops in Fibers at NCSU, East Carolina University, the Museum of Contemporary Art in Detroit, and the Contemporary Art Museum of Raleigh, North Carolina.
+Gabrielle is represented by AH Arts in New York City and her studio research has supported by Fellowship and residencies, and grant and exhibition opportunities.

-Gabrielle’s other works shown were created working on the TC1 where she will combine traditional overshot patterns with overlays of words, topical mapping lines and looser sections of warp.
-She does use many techniques including mixed media to create the imaging she desires.
+Gabrielle’s other works shown were created working on TC1 where she will combine traditional overshot patterns with overlays of words, topical mapping lines, and looser sections of warp.
+She does use many techniques including mixed media to create, these imaging she desires.